⚠️

 3. Save as a new document or a different filetype (e.g. a template or PDF) using File > Save As.

-4. Select File File button in Word Then Save As
+4. Select File File tab button on ribbon in Word Then Save As

 This will then bring up these options to choose where to save, what the name of the file should be and what filetype you need to save it as.
 Double click This PC to browse a location.

-In the browser window that appears decide on the file name, the filetype (the dropdown menu gives a large list of options) and the location to save it.
+In the browser window that appears decide on the file name, the file type (Save as file — the dropdown menu gives a large list of options) and the location to save it.

-Note: If you are saving as a different filetype choose the filetype before the location as Word can divert to a different folder location for some filetypes.
+Note: If you are saving as a different file type choose the file type before the location as Word can divert to a different default folder location for some filetypes.
+To change the default folder ocation see the Intermediate version of this article.